LifePlayMods/rdl_timber/README.md

 - Preferences for age and race

 ## Tips
-- Do not set a naughty picture if you did not find out by messaging that she is ready for it
+- Do not send a naughty picture if you did not find out by messaging that she is ready for it
-- Do not talk about your Timber match with girls you did not meet on Timber
 - All outcomes are influenced by your acts, you can archieve all of the outcomes, there are no dead ends